Mamba Neural Operator: Who Wins? Transformers vs. State-Space Models for PDEs: Experiments and Discussion

 On the SW2D dataset, Mamba consistently outperforms the original Transformer models across all metrics.
+Among the non-Transformer baselines (FNO, UNet, DeepONet), DeepONet is the strongest performer.
+Relative to this best baseline, our Mamba-based models still secure a further ~51.9\% reduction in RMSE and ~50\% reduction in nRMSE.
 GNOT with Mamba achieves a lower RMSE and RL2, demonstrating Mamba’s ability to capture complex flow dynamics.
 The G.T. shows the most significant improvement, with RMSE of 65\% reduction—highlighting Mamba’s superior capability in accurately representing the system’s behaviour.
 For OFormer, Mamba maintains comparable values but increases the RL2.
-On the DR2D dataset, the Mamba-enhanced models exhibit even more substantial gains.
-The G.T. sees a dramatic reduction in RMSE and RL2, showing Mamba’s strength in handling the complex dynamics.
+On the DR2D dataset, the Galerkin-type Transformer (G.T.) equipped with Mamba (G.T.
+MNO) substantially outperforms all non-Transformer-based baselines.
+Compared to the best non-Transformer model, FNO, the G.T.
+MNO achieves a 85.2\% reduction in RMSE (from 0.0081 to 0.0012), alongside similar proportional improvements in nRMSE and RL2.
+For Galerkin-based models, leveraging Mamba into GNOT yields a notable reduction in error, achieving a ~89.4\% decrease in RMSE and similar proportional improvements in nRMSE and RL2 compared to the original GNOT.
+The Galerkin Transformer (G.T.) also benefit a improvement , with Mamba reducing RMSE from 0.0083 to 0.0012, and RL2 from 0.0723 to 0.0099, marking a more than 80\% improvement in RL2.
+For normalised attention models such as OFormer, Mamba further enhances accuracy, lowering RMSE from 0.0177 to 0.0123 and RL2 from 0.1559 to 0.1134.
+These results demonstrate that Mamba’s state-space formulation effectively captures the nonlinear spatio-temporal dependencies in DR2D, leading to both higher accuracy and improved stability over all tested architectures.